+2 02 337 789 71

 Enjoy your breakfast before you say farewell to beautiful Egypt ..
 We hope you had a wonderful trip with us !
 Our representative will assist you with checking out of your hotel, then accompany you on your private transfer to Cairo International Airport for any assistance needed.

-We want to make sure you don’t miss out on anything on this magical Egyptian tour so our expert team would like to suggest the following optional tours that you can add to your exciting itinerary.
-You can book in advance with your tour operator or decide later and book on the spot with your tour leader.
+We want to make sure you don’t miss out on anything!
+As per this Cairo City Break itinerary, Our tour specialists have put together a few suggestions to make the most of your time in Cairo.
+To add any of the optional tours to your exciting itinerary, you can book in advance with your tour operator or decide later and book on the spot with your tour leader.

 Enjoy a deliciously cooked dinner prepared with love and care by our amazing chefs.

-This evening, take a trip to the old Cairo where you can stroll through the narrow streets of Mosques, Cafes, Arabesque Unique Architectures until you reach the Khan Kalili Bazaar, the largest bazaar in the middle east, that holds endless choices of souvenirs.
+Cairo By Night: Later this evening, take a trip to the old Cairo where you can stroll through the narrow streets of Cairo and visit the Khan Kalili Bazaar by night.

 Egypt offers a wide variety of 3-star hotels.
 The prices range from $12 to $20 per person per night in a double room.
 I would suggest you check hotel directories for rates and locations.
 Backpacker services are not popular in Egypt, although a few are available.